MorbitDemon/stats-preview-card-component-main/README.md

 ## My process
 - Built the HTML structure.
-- Builded the Mobile design.
+- Buit the Mobile design.
 - Added complexity and changed layout for desktop.

 ### Built with